Circassians: Circassian Genocide

 In May 1864, a final battle took place between the Circassian army of 20,000 Circassian horsemen and a fully equipped Russian army of 100,000 men.
 Circassian warriors attacked the Russian army and tried to break through the line, but most were shot down by Russian artillery and infantry.
-The remaining fighters continued to fight as militants and were soon defeated.
+The remaining fighters continued to fight as guerillas and were soon defeated.
 All 20,000 Circassian horsemen died in the war.
-The war ended officially on May 21, 1864.
+The war ended officially on 21 May 1864.
 The place where this war took place is known today as Krasnaya Polyana.
 "Krasnaya Polyana" means red meadow.
 It takes its name from the Circassian blood flowing from the hill into the river.

 The proposal to deport the Circassians was ratified by the Russian government, and a flood of refugee movements began as Russian troops advanced in their final campaign.
 Circassians prepared to resist and hold their last stand against Russian military advances and troops.
-With the refusal to surrender, Circassian civilians were targeted one by one by the Russian military with thousands massacred and the Russians started to raid and burn Circassian villages, destroy the fields to make it impossible to return, cut trees down and drive the people towards the Black Sea coast.
+With the refusal to surrender, Circassian civilians were targeted one by one by the Russian military with thousands massacred and the Russians started to raid and burn Circassian villages, destroy the fields to make it impossible to return, cut trees down, and drive the people towards the Black Sea coast.